x-atlas-consortia/cypress-data-ingest-board/README.md

 cp example.cypress.env.json cypress.env.json
 ```

-Update the values in `cypress.env.json`.
-You can obtain a `token` via your user menu while logged into the Data Ingest Board.
+### Updating the values in `cypress.env.json`
+You can obtain a Globus `token` via your user menu while logged into the Data Ingest Board.
 For `displayName`, use the value of the email address associated with the token.
+`domain` can either be your local setup of the app or more commonly, either https://ingest-board.dev.sennetconsortium.org/ or https://ingest-board.dev.hubmapconsortium.org/ depending on your `token`

 ### Optional
 `username` and `password` corresponds to your https://www.globusid.org/login account.
 You will not need them unless to run/write certain tests.